Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 \subsubsection{Sequences that are not cusp-uniform}

 As noted there the results of \cite{volI} are valid under a slightly less restrictive condition than cusp-uniformity: it suffices that we have

-for some $\alpha>0$, where $\Lambda_{n,j}$ are the Euclidean lattices associated to the $h_n$ cusps of $M_n$.
+for some $\delta>0$, where $\Lambda_{n,j}$ are the Euclidean lattices associated to the $h_n$ cusps of $M_n$ (and $\alpha_1,\alpha_2$ are respectively the first and the second minima of the Euclidean norm on a lattice).
 This is clearly implied by cusp-uniformity in view of Lemma \ref{nbcusps}, and implies the unipotent part of BS-convergence.
-It is not hard to see that there are exemples of congruence sequence which satisfy this condition but are not cusp-uniform.
+It is not hard to see that there are examples of congruence sequence which satisfy this condition but are not cusp-uniform.
 However, there are congruence sequences which do not satisfy \eqref{square!}, for example those associated to the subgroups $K_f^n$ which are the preimage in $K_f = \ovl{\SL_2(\so_F)}$ of $\SL_2(\ZZ/n)$ under the map $K_f\to K_f/K_f(n)\cong\SL_2(\so_F/(n))$: in this case there are $n$ cusps having $\alpha_1\asymp 1$ and $\alpha_2\asymp n$ and the index is about $n^3$.
 However I have no clue as to whether the limit multiplicities and approximation result should or not be valid for these sequences.